 Similar to standard hair transplant procedures, eyelash hair implants begin with the surgeon extracting hair follicles by using either the "strip surgery" method of harvesting known as follicular unit transportation (FUT) or the follicular unit extraction (FUE) method.
 Whereas the FUT method features incisions being made as a portion of the scalp and hair bulbs are extracted, the FUE method extracts follicles in smaller groups, without incisions.

 What to Expect During Eyelash Hair Implants After extracting hair follicles from another area, the surgeon places the grafts in the upper eyelid region on an individual hair basis, threaded via a curved needle.
-According to Dr. Alan Bauman of the Bauman Medical Group, eyelash transplantation is an outpatient procedure that provides longer and thicker lashes that live and grow in the eyelids like normal lashes.
+Eyelash transplantation is an outpatient procedure that provides longer and thicker lashes that live and grow in the eyelids like normal lashes.

 Choose an experienced surgeon familiar with eyelash transplant procedures, who knows how to control the direction of the implanted eyelash growth, curl pattern, and orientation.
 The eyelash transplantation procedure will take approximately one hour for each eyelid.
 Local anesthesia is used, with sedated patients remaining awake.

 The “double-implantation” method lets patients receive denser and thicker lashes.
-Dr. Bauman explained that double implantation involves implanting two hair follicles in order to double the amount of eyelashes implanted each session.
+Double implantation involves implanting two hair follicles to double the number of eyelashes implanted each session.